ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 If the generator is utilizing fieldtypes, the template code is built from the stubs that are specific to the fieldtypes.

 The stubs are required to be placed in `stubs` directory within fieldtype's own folder.
-Remember that they need to have `.php` extension and will be utilizing View service.
+Remember that they need to have `.php` extension and will be utilizing the View service.

-Default name of field stub is `field`.
-This can be overridden by setting `$stub` property in fieldtype file, e.g.
+The default name of the field stub is `field`.
+This can be overridden by setting `$stub` property in the fieldtype file, e.g.

 ```
 class Example_ft extends EE_Fieldtype